-Maternity and parental benefits for self-employed workers: when are you entitled to them?
+Maternity and parental benefits for self-employed workers in 2026: when are you entitled and how much will you get?

-As a self-employed person, you are in many ways worse off than employees.
+Shrnutí: As a self-employed person, you are in many ways worse off than employees.
 This may or may not apply to maternity pay.
 In some cases, self-employed workers do not get this at all or get a much lower amount.
 The conditions for parental allowance are then essentially the same as for employees.
-In this article, we will look at both types of benefits in more detail and tell you what rules apply to you if you decide to continue your business during maternity or parental leave.
+In this article, we’ll look at both types of benefits in more detail and tell you what rules apply to you if you decide to continue with your business on maternity leave.

-Maternity and parentalbenefits are used to support families with young children.
+Maternity allowance and parentalallowance are used to support families with young children.
 However, they differ in many respects, including in relation to self-employed persons:

 Maternity

-• This is one of the sickness insurance benefits.
+• It is one of the sickness insurance benefits.

-• It is payable to the mother of a newborn child or to the person who has taken the child into care in lieu of parental care (e.g. in the case of adoption).
+• It is payable to the mother of a newborn child or to the person who has taken the child into substitute care (e.g. in the case of adoption).

 • It is intended for the period before the birth and for the first months of caring for the newborn child.